Tips to Feed a Picky Eater

 If picky eating is an ongoing issue, a good quality multivitamin with minerals or an all-in-one kid’s formulated protein powder can put your mind to rest.
 A children’s multivitamin is essential for smart, healthy children.
 They are nutritional insurance when you know your child is just not eating enough of the nutrient-rich foods they should.
 Multivitamins and minerals can be found in chewable tablets, or enriched protein powders that may also contain essential fatty acids.

 An example of a clean multivitamin is our KidStar™ StarMulti™.
 Our chewable multivitamin StarMulti™ uses the most bioavailable form of nutrients ensuring proper absorption.
 StarMulti™ is coloured with spirulina, flavoured with natural berries, sweetened with xylitol (which has been shown to remineralize dental cavities), and is free from unnecessary fillers.

 Check with your doctor or pediatrician to find out if your child is iron deficient or anemic.
 If your child is iron deficient and refuses to eat good sources of iron, choose a high-quality iron supplement that is easy on your child’s tummy (read more about how children become iron deficient).
 Iron supplements come in several different forms, including kid-friendly chewable tablets or liquid.
 A liquid iron supplement can be easily mixed into other foods, such as yogurt and smoothies.
-Our BioFe™ Pure Iron is micronized and microencapsulated in sunflower oil, which improves iron absorption in the presence of competing substances like calcium.
+Our BioFe™ Pure Iron is micronized which improves iron absorption.
 Unlike many other iron supplements, this special formula prevents constipation and protects tooth enamel from turning grey.